Skip to content

 Attacker scrapes LinkedIn for the target’s recent posts, projects and connections.
 Generates a personalised email referencing genuine context (e.g. “Following our connection at the IFA conference last week…”).
 Includes a credible reason to click a link or open an attachment.

-2. Voice-cloned CEO authorisation calls
+2. CEO fraud: voice-cloned authorisation calls (vishing)

 Attacker calls the finance team using a cloned CEO voice, asks them to authorise a payment that’s “already in your inbox.”
 The accompanying email is a look-alike-domain BEC.
 More on BEC defence.